isomerpages/isomerpages-govtech/media/technews/_posts/7-ways-to-protect-your-phone-from-hackers.md

 image: "images/technews/7-ways-to-jaga-smartphone2.jpg"
 ---

-Many of us won’t think twice when it comes to downloading the latest security patches and software for our computers.
+We don’t think twice when it comes to downloading the latest security patches and software for our computers.
+After all, we know too well the danger that hackers pose.
-After all, having hackers attacking our computers is a horrifying thought.

 ---

 ![What have you done to secure your smartphone?](/images/technews/7-ways-to-jaga-smartphone2.jpg) *What have you done to secure your smartphone?
 PHOTO: UNSPLASH.COM*

-But what have you done recently to secure your smartphone?
+But what have you done recently to secure your smartphone or tablet?
 This a device that contains info that is equally, if not more sensitive than the contents of our personal computers.
 For some of us, our entire lives live on our smartphones.

 As the usage of mobile devices continue to rise, hackers are now turning their attention to attacking smartphones and tablets with malicious software and malware.